 Now, before you overclock your graphics card, you should get a few handy tools that make the process much simpler.
 Here are our favorites:

-The definite and simplest way to overclock your GPU.
+MSI Afterburner is the definite and simplest way to overclock your GPU.
 It allows for a single click overclock for both GPU core and memory with practically zero risks.
 Also, great in combination with HWiNFO and RTSS for displaying detailed system stats while gaming.

-The best GPU monitoring software.
+GPU-Z is the best GPU monitoring software.
 Get it if you want extremely detailed info regarding thermals, fans, power consumption, core voltage, core and memory frequency monitoring in real-time, etc.

-This is our favorite all-around monitoring software.
+HWiNFO is our favorite all-around monitoring software.
 It’s extremely detailed and includes a ton of options.
 On the flip-side, the UI is a bit overwhelming at first but after you get used to it and tweak it to your liking, you won’t find a better monitoring app.

 Coupled with MSI Afterburner and RTSS it allows for real-time monitoring of virtually every thermal sensor inside your system as well as monitoring performance of most components in your PC including something like the temperature of your M.2 SSD or memory.